ATA Carnet: Replacement and duplicate carnets

 A duplicate Carnet is issued to replace an existing Carnet in the case of the destruction, loss or theft.
 The validity of which expires on the same date as that of the one being replaced.
+The concept of a duplicate carnet is obsolete in the digital environment because a digital carnet cannot be lost; it can be redownloaded to any authorized device using the unique Carnet ID and PIN.

 Some countries also accept replacement carnets: a replacement Carnet is issued where it is expected that the temporary admission operation will exceed the period of validity of the one being replaced.
 A new validity date will be given to the replacement Carnet.
 When accepting the replacement, the Customs authorities concerned discharge the Carnet replaced.

 Goods covered by the ATA Carnet

 ATA Carnets cover the usual and unusual: computers, repair tools, photographic and film equipment, musical instruments, industrial machinery, vehicles, jewellery, clothing, medical appliances, aircraft, race horses, art work, prehistoric relics, ballet costumes and rock group sound systems.
 ATA Carnets do not cover perishable or consumable items, or goods for processing or repair.

-Most common uses include but not limited to:
+The most common uses include, but are not limited to: